-The Guajira/Barranquilla ecoregion, along the Caribbean Sea in Venezuela and Colombia, is a unique xerophytic area in the neotropics.
+The Guajira-Barranquilla xeric scrub ecoregion, along the Caribbean Sea in Venezuela and Colombia, is a unique xerophytic area in the neotropics.
 Proposed as a bird center of endemism, this arid habitat is dominated by thorn scrub and succulents.

 Situated primarily in southeastern Venezuela, the Guayanan Highlands ecoregion is distinct from other ecoregions in Amazonia due to its montane physiography.
 It hosts vast expanses of tall primary rain forest and open, treeless or nearly treeless savannas interrupted by gallery forests.

 Located on the northeast coast of South America, the Guianan Moist Forests ecoregion is one of the largest continuous tracts of relatively pristine lowland tropical rain forest in the world.
 It holds a wide variety of regional biodiversity with high levels of species endemism and richness.

 The Guianan savanna is an ecoregion in the south of Venezuela, Guyana and Suriname and the north of Brazil.
 The savanna covers an area of rolling upland plains on the Guiana Shield between the Amazon and Orinoco basins.